Stevie (text editor)

-Stevie (ST Editor for VI Enthusiasts) is a discontinued clone of Bill Joy's vi text editor.

-Text editor

-Stevie was written by Tim Thompson for the Atari ST in 1987.
-It later became the basis for Vim, which was released in 1988.

-Thompson posted his original C source code as free software to the comp.sys.atari.st newsgroup on 28 June 1987.
+Stevie (ST editor for vi enthusiasts) is a discontinued clone of the vi text editor.
+Stevie was written by Tim Thompson for the Atari ST. Thompson posted his original C source code as free software to the comp.sys.atari.st Usenet newsgroup on 28 June 1987.

+It was further developed (ported to Unix and OS/2, released as version 3.10 on Usenet) by Tony Andrews and G.R.
+(Fred) Walter.
 Tony Andrews added features and ported it to Unix, OS/2 and Amiga, posting his version to the comp.sources.unix newsgroup as free software on 6 June 1988.

-In 1991, Bram Moolenaar released Vim, which he based on the source code of the Amiga port of Stevie.
+Notably, Stevie is the basis for Vim, which has been a popular editor since its inception.
+In 1992, Bram Moolenaar released Vim (version 1.14 completed in 1991), which he based on the source code of the Amiga port of Stevie.

+In its codebase documentation such as its README, the name is all caps, "STEVIE", but source and executable files are named using lower case, "stevie".
+Modern references tend to capitalize as "Stevie".